C-Webb/baseball-machine-learning/README.md

 # Predicting attendance
    ### Investigations
    We investigated the following features:
-   * Stadium - We found a trend once we arranged the stadiums in a nondecreasing order by attendance
+   * Stadium - We found a trend once we arranged the stadiums in a nondecreasing order by attendance.
-   * Visiting Team - We found a trend once we arranged the teams in a nondecreasing order by attendance
+   * Visiting Team - We found a trend once we arranged the teams in a nondecreasing order by attendance.
-   * Day - We did not find any trend for the feature
+   * Day - We did not find any trend for the feature.
    * Time - Since there are only two options this is not a good feature to use for regression
-   * Day+Time - We were able to merge the two features and find a trend when we
+   * Day+Time - We were able to merge the two features and find a trend when we arranged the data in a nondecreasing order by attendance.
-   * Game number - there seemed to be a spike in the mid season, however we were unable to find a pattern
+   * Game number - there seemed to be a spike in the mid season, however we were unable to find a pattern.
-   * Month - Following up from the last investigation we looked at each month hoping to find that the summertime games would have a higher attendance
+   * Month - Following up from the last investigation we looked at each month hoping to find that the summertime games would have a higher attendance.
+We were unable to find a trend.
-   * Seasonal team win percentage - We did not find any pattern to the feature concerning attendance
+   * Seasonal team win percentage - We did not find any pattern to the feature concerning attendance.

    ### Features Used
    * Stadium